codemechanic/oscar-sysex-grammar/README.md

 7. 3 sets of 36 patches can be loaded from the EPROM (36 factory patches plus two new sets).
 8. Current set of patches can be saved in one of two new RAM "save areas".
 These two slots can be used as a fourth or fifth set of patches to load.
 9. New random arpeggiator mode.
 All held keys are played in a random order.
-10. Current patch can be easily saved to the same location it was loaded from.
+10. The current patch can be easily saved to the same location it was loaded from.
-11. Last loaded patch is selected at power up, rather than defaulting to patch 1.
+11. The last loaded patch is selected at power up rather than defaulting to patch 1.
 12. Patch 6 is no longer automatically selected when editing a sequence.
 13. CC dump of patch paramters after patch selection can be enabled/disabled.
 CC dumps are disabled during sequencer playback.

 ## OSCar schematics
-Taking nothing away the hand drawn schematics Chris originally provided, Bob has released a more legible and [modern and set of schematics for the OSCar](http://tauntek.com/oscarschems.zip).
+Taking nothing away the hand drawn schematics Chris generously provided, Bob has released a more legible and [modern and set of schematics for the OSCar](http://tauntek.com/oscarschems.zip).

 ## OSCar Tauntek MIDI Sysex grammar

 Alongside the original OSCar Sysex grammar, a [Tauntek specific version of the OSCar Sysex grammar](https://github.com/codemechanic/oscar-sysex-grammar/blob/main/grammar/oscar_tauntek_sysex.grammar?raw=true) is available that supports the new settings provided by Tauntek firmware and hardware.
-This grammar is backwards compatible with original Sysex files from prior firmware revisions.
-Note that the new features are simply not applicable to older Sysex files and will show up in the default (zero) state.
+This grammar is backwards compatible with original Sysex files from earlier firmware revisions.
+Note that the new features are simply not applicable to older Sysex files and results will be displayed in their default (zero) state.

 ## OSCar Factory Patch and Wavetable sysex and Patch Names